volfpeter/fastapi-htmx-tailwind-example/README.md

 Example application (IoT dashboard) built with FastAPI, HTMX, TailwindCSS, DaisyUI, Jinja, and MongoDB.

+## Status

+Since the creation of this project, `fasthx` `1.0` and then `2.0` got released with new features that could simplify this project, for example by removing a few routes with duplicated internal logic.
+Check the [fasthx releases](https://github.com/volfpeter/fasthx/releases) for more details.

+A similar example project with a far more up to date tooling - including the use of newer `FastAPI` and `FastHX` features, as well as `htmy` instead of `jinja` for rendering - can be found [here](https://github.com/volfpeter/lipsum-chat).

 ## Goal

 Create an extensive example project that integrates the following technologies: